Xavi.app Operations Manual (outdated)

 - No extra kernel modules –

-is optional but prevents confusion between legacy wrappers and nativenft
+ufw/iptablesis optional but prevents confusion between legacy wrappers and nativenftsyntax.

 Firewall Configuration with nftables